 While XOps is a relatively new term, it has already begun to gather momentum in the DevOps space.
 It's been interpreted as a great way forward in the evolution of operations and how they can be organized to meet business needs.

-Various Components that Makeup XOps
+Various Components that Make up XOps

-The key components in addition to DevOps include:
+The key components, in addition to DevOps, include:

 DataOps: As analytics becomes more popular, DataOps is slowly making its way to the forefront.
 With it, data analytics projects can be completed more quickly while maintaining quality.
 It is deployed right from the beginning of the pipeline (data preparation) and connected to various points in the analytics chain and IT operations.
 Data delivery is automated using technology while adhering to appropriate levels of governance.

-Is XOps More Than CloudOps and DevOps or Is XOps A Mere Hype Then?
+Is XOps More Than CloudOps and DevOps, or Is XOps A Mere Hype Then?

 Benefits of XOps